AI Library

 requirements.txt file in your directory.

-When running the component, they will all be installed automatically.
+When running the component, all requirements are installed automatically.

-If you would like to include a prerun script for the component, include a
+To include a prerun script for the component, add a

 prerun.sh file in your directory.

-When running the component, the script will be run on start-up.
+When running the component, the script runs on start-up.

 You can include a markdown file called

 README.md as part of your directory.
-The contents of this document will be rendered as the documentation for the component on its AI Library entry.
+The contents of this document are rendered as the documentation for the component on its AI Library entry.

-All your components are kept within the AI Library Page.
+All your components reside within the AI Library Page.
 There, you can bookmark your most useful tasks and search through your library.

 # Favorite a component